ehayik/jfx-playground/README.md

 7. Demonstrates how to use _Spring Boot_ features within _JavaFX_.
 8. Showcase how to navigate between _JavaFX_ view using a router implementation, heavily inspired on Angular/Router.

-## Which technologies are being used ?
+## Technologies Used

 The project uses the following technologies:

-- JavaFX 21
-- Spring Boot v3.2.0
+- **Java JDK 21**: The latest version of Java Development Kit is used for implementing the application logic.
+- **JavaFX 21**: A software platform for creating and delivering desktop applications.
+- **Spring Boot v3.2.0**: An open source Java-based framework used to create a Micro Service.
+It is developed by Pivotal Team.

-## Developer Guide
+## Getting Started

 ### Prerequisites

-- Download and install JDK 21.
+- Java JDK version 21.
+- An IDE that supports Java and Spring MVC development, such as IntelliJ IDEA
+- Maven or Gradle

-### How to run?
+### Installing

+1. Clone the repository `git clone git@github.com:ehayik/jfx-playground.git`
+2. Open the project folder.
+3. Run `mvn clean compile` to install the necessary dependencies from the POM file.

+### Running locally

 - Open the command line and navigate to the project folder.
-- To run using maven use `./mvnw spring-boot:run` command.
+- To run with maven use `./mvnw spring-boot:run` command.
-- To run using gradle use `./gradlew bootRun` command.
+- To run with gradle use `./gradlew bootRun` command.